 Max Lugavere (@maxlugavere) is a science journalist focusing on brain health, performance, and longevity.
-His book Genius Foods: Become Smarter, Happier, and More Productive While Protecting Your Brain for Life is available for pre-order now.
+His New York Times Best Seller Genius Foods: Become Smarter, Happier, and More Productive While Protecting Your Brain for Life is out now.

 “In the modern supermarket, dietary diversity is a terrible thing!” -Max Lugavere